Review by Alyx Jones

 Salix Games have been popping up a lot recently, with their first title Du Lac and Fey, where you follow the stories of various different characters in Victorian London, at the time of Jack the Ripper.
 The hunt for the murderer is central to the story, where you can play as a man and his talking dog, to explore locations, uncover clues and look to solve this classic mystery.
 Voice acting is really central to the success of this demo, with Gareth David Lloyd as Du Lac and Perdita Weeks as his elegant companion!
 Rather than having scrolling text boxes to read, we feel like we’re actually in London, by being immediately placed amongst accents and mannerisms appropriate to the time.
 Uncomfortable melodies, by Jools Scott go hand in hand with conversations that feel odd or make us suspicious, as well as more trusting piano/strings when there is no immediate danger from the current situation.
 The music and sound design (Ian Macbeth, Jessica Saunders & Jacob Uantowka) work together in setting the scene and creating a slightly dark atmosphere, but one also of curiosity, after all, we are detectives!

 Who doesn’t want to play as a cute little fox?
 It’s such an endearing premise for a game, but this title takes it further and couples this foxy adventure, with children’s voices telling the story as you go.
 Soft piano music sets the scene for the kind of game with emotional twists and turns, that are expected when there’s a cute and fluffy main character present.
-This game has picked up a lot of awards on the indie trail to success, it’s definitely one to watch for the future.
+This game has picked up a lot of awards on the indie trail to success, can you order antibiotics online it’s definitely one to watch for the future.
 With the painterly/hand drawn art style, coupled with convincing storytelling and a soundtrack to underpin it all, we can’t wait to see more from Bushy Tail.
 Pitstop Productions are mainly responsible for the music, with one track by Mikołaj Ławiński.

 That’s it for EGX Rezzed 2018, but tickets are already on sale for the mainstream EGX, held every year in September at the NEC, Birmingham, for some of the bigger studios and games to show off what they’re shiny new releases are looking like, to the general public.
 This year had a really great selection of games, and there’s a full list down below in the links if you missed out on anything.
 It’s always a privilege to find so many audio gems amongst the indie’s, who maybe don’t have the budget for amazing audio, but still continue to surprise with amazing voice acting, music and sound design!